drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 {{< figure src="/images/PXL_20230906_162735514.jpg" caption="Izumi" width=1024 >}}

-I am grateful for the time I've had with Izumi.
+I am grateful for the time we've had with Izumi, he has been cherished from day one.
 He has been a constant source of wisdom, joy and comfort.
 I don't know how much time we have left together, but all I know is that my end of year will not be as joyful as I had hoped.
 It hurts so much...

 See you next year... maybe.